xushengyao/CarND-Advanced-Lane-Lines/README.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image as implemented in the method pipeline().
-After various combinations, the lane lines are clearly visible.
+Thanks to the suggestions from the reviewer, I used a combination of color thresholds to generate a binary image as implemented in the method pipeline().
+After the combination of yellow and white selections, the lane lines are clearly visible.
 Here's an example of my output for this step.
 ![alt text][image4]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.